Are you retired — or planning to quit work soon — and looking for ways to put a little extra cash in your pocket?

 You can also try pet-sitting, which gives you a chance to snuggle up with furry friends and make money doing it.

 Websites such as Rover can help you find this type of work.
+The site allows you to post a profile, connect with people who need help with their pets in your area and handle payment online.

 Earn extra money by helping out people in your community when they go out of town.
 House sitters are often responsible for watering plants and keeping an eye on homes while residents are away.